 From an overall standpoint, industry estimates suggest there are approximately US$165 billion of tooling assets in North America alone dedicated to service part production.
 This puts a significant burden on the supply base for tooling maintenance and introduces an inherent risk of production downtime as the knowledge required to run these machines often resides in relatively few resources.
 Overall, converting from traditional production processes to additive manufacturing could free up a significant amount of capacity in the supply base.

 — Christopher Ongena, Additive Manufacturing practice leader, Deloitte LLP

 This team is also working with software tools that enable capabilities to support this initiative.
-Historically, designers optimized existing parts, resulting in derivative design options with incremental gains in areas such as mass reduction and/or production efficiency.
-Tools using topology optimization and generative design principles, by contrast, can generate hundreds of different design options in the same amount of time, with performance requirements built-in upfront.
-This provides us more confidence in our design solutions meeting critical performance requirements, while dramatically increasing our ability to optimize the end product.
+Historically, designers optimised existing parts, resulting in derivative design options with incremental gains in areas such as mass reduction and/or production efficiency.
+Tools using topology optimisation and generative design principles, by contrast, can generate hundreds of different design options in the same amount of time, with performance requirements built-in upfront.
+This provides us more confidence in our design solutions meeting critical performance requirements, while dramatically increasing our ability to optimise the end product.

 We have to push ourselves to think differently, or we’ll never get better.
 We’re also working on some AM solutions that we expect will establish how thinking differently can yield better results.

 We’ve installed several printers at our plants to produce specialised tools.
 However, just as we’ve had to convince our design engineers of the value of AM, we also have to demonstrate the value of AM to the employees on the line.
 To accomplish this, we’ve been running workshops with our plant staff to build advocates for the technology.